reshmabidikar/slate/source/includes/_catalog.md

 ### Retrieve the catalog as JSON

 This endpoint retrieves the Catalog for a requested date in JSON format.
 If there are multiple versions, the latest version with an effective date not later than the requested date is returned.
 If the effective date for all versions is greater than the requested date, the earliest version is returned.
+See the previous endpoint for examples.

 **HTTP Request**